 Manali – Keylong / Jispa (Day 1) and Keylong / Jispa – Sarchu / Pang (Day 2) and Sarchu / Pang – Leh (Day 3)

 Well, this option is nothing but the combination of other two to cover Manali – Leh Highway in three days.
-Definitely, this option will require more time as well as more money but the results will be worth every penny.
-This option is the best way to thoroughly enjoy the beauty of nature that is offered by Manali – Leh Highway with worries of mountain sickness but minimum and in a relaxed manner.
+Definitely, this option will require more time as well as more money.
+This option is the best way to thoroughly enjoy the beauty of nature that is offered by Manali – Leh Highway with some worries of mountain sickness.
 There are plenty of places/vistas and picture taking points on Manali – Leh Highway that is worth spending this extra time and money.

 Very few people follow this option due to lack of time and to save money for the ultimate heaven.
 If these two things have no place for consideration at your grounds then I will say just go with it and you will make your journey on Manali – Leh Highway much more than a memorable experience :).
 I guess the comparison of night halts are already done in the first option, so opt as per your taste.
 Again if possible, do stay at Solang Valley not in Manali to minimize the chances or effects of mountain sickness.